uswds/uswds-site/pages/patterns/complex-form/progress-easily.md

       <div class="do-dont__content">
           <ul>
             <li>Don’t assume your users are using a desktop or laptop computer, in the privacy of their own homes.</li>
-            <li>Don’t hide critical information behind links that will navigate the user away from the form, even using a new window or tab.
+            <li>Don’t hide critical information — especially information that is useful or provides context — behind links that will navigate the user away from the form, even using a new window or tab.
 Users may find it disorienting or lose their place in the form.
 Consider whether using <a href="https://designsystem.digital.gov/components/modal/">modals</a> for critical explanatory content that may be required to understand and complete the task is necessary, or if on-screen help text can provide the necessary information.</li>
-            <li>Don’t take shortcuts in error messaging.
-Avoid error messaging that is vague or places blame on the user.
+            <li>Avoid error messaging that is vague or places blame on the user.
 Users in stressful situations may find terse or unclear validation messaging frustrating and a barrier to completion.</li>
           </ul>
       </div>
     </div>
   </div>
 </div>

-## Considerations
-### Whether you need this data
-<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all, and clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.

 ## Usability guidance
 <strong>Design to support people in difficult times.</strong> People under stress may have poor recall, make frequent errors completing forms, and may not notice the errors they make.
 They likely have a hard time staying focused, cannot easily categorize objects, and are easily frustrated.
 Use care when surfacing content that appears based on previous answers.
 People under stress may already feel exposed and vulnerable.
 Use calm, straightforward language.